 - Roy Zhao (Princeton): Handling of multicritical bifiltrations and Rips bifiltrations.
 Fast vineyard updates.

-The RIVET project is supported by the NSF (award 1606967).
 Additional support has been been provided by the Institute for Mathematics and its Applications, Columbia University, Princeton University, St. Olaf College, and the NIH (grant U54-CA193313-01).

 RIVET is made available under the under the terms of the GNU General Public License, available here.
 The software is provided “as is,” without warranty of any kind, even the implied warranty of merchantability or fitness for a particular purpose.
 See the GNU General Public License for details.